amccarthy3950/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?
+    Web accessibility means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.

 2. Talk about 3 different things you can do to ensure your website is accessible.
+    Utilize semantic HTML
+    Add alt text to all images
+    Enable resizable text (use percentages instead of pixels)

 3. How would you explain the concept of a variable to someone new to programming?
+    A variable holds data for a program to use.

 4. What is the purpose of using functions in code?
+    A function can be written once and then used however many times it needs to be, contrasted with rewriting the same code over and over again.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.